 - 1. On the Solid menu, click Sphere > Center, Radius. - 2.
-At the Center of sphere... prompt, move the cursor to the Object Snap control, hold the Ctrl key to activate alternate options, and click OnSrf.
+At the Center of sphere... prompt, in the Object Snap control, click On surface.

 3. In the Perspective viewport, select the body ellipsoid, and pick a point on the surface as illustrated.